 There are also all of the workshops, groups and programs listed in this weekly roundup to give you tools, support and opportunities for social connection.

-- Registration links to all events and workshops are in the attached PDF, or on My Involvement.
+- Registration links to all events and workshops are in the linked PDF (on the right), or on My Involvement.

 jennifer.mosher [at] mcgill.ca () For more information, contact: jennifer.mosher [at] mcgill.ca (Jennifer Mosher )(Schuclich's Local Wellness Advisor)

 Injury Prevention Tips for Musicians

 Are you experiencing physical discomfort or pain while practicing?